Mechanical filter (respirator): Mechanism of operation

 Considering only particulates carried on an air stream and a fiber mesh filter, diffusion predominates below the 0.1 μm diameter particle size.
 Impaction and interception predominate above 0.4 μm.
 In between, near the most penetrating particle size of 0.3 μm, diffusion and interception predominate.

-For maximum efficiency of particle removal and to decrease resistance to airflow through the filter, particulate filters are designed to keep the velocity of air flow through the filter as low as possible.
-This is achieved by manipulating the slope and shape of the filter to provide larger surface area.

-High-efficiency particulate air (HEPA)filters are all filters meeting certain efficiency standards.
-A HEPA filter must remove at least 99.97% (US) or 99.95% (EU) of all airborne particulates with aerodynamic diameter of 0.3 μm.
-Particles both smaller and larger are easier to catch, and thus removed with a higher efficiency.
-People often assume that particles smaller than 0.3 microns would be more difficult to filter efficiently; however, the physics of Brownian motion at such smaller sizes boosts filter efficiency (see figure).

 Materials

 Mechanical filters can be made of a fine mesh of synthetic polymer fibers.
 The fibers are produced by melt blowing.
 The fibers are charged as they are blown to produce an electret, and then layered to form a nonwoven polypropylene fabric.

-Exhalation valves

-Some masks have check valves, that let the exhaled air go out unfiltered.
-The certification grade of the mask (as N95 or FFP2) is about the mask itself and it does not warrant any safety about the air that is expelled by the wearer through the valve.
-A mask with valve will reduce inwards leakages, thus improving the wearer protection.